Primary Election: June 2, 2026

 We need to stop using federal agencies as instruments of intimidation against our communities.
 We need a real pathway to citizenship for undocumented residents who have built lives and contributed to this country.
 We need protections for DACA recipients and TPS holders who have been stuck in legal limbo for years.
 We need to reject any policy that uses cruelty as a deterrent, because that is not border security.
 That is state violence.

 I will not be quiet on this.
 The time for decorum, hands clasped, and mouths agape when atrocities happen is over.
-The people on the Peninsula who are afraid right now deserve a representative who will fight for them, not one who puts out carefully worded statements and moves on.
+The people in our district who are afraid right now deserve a representative who will fight for them, not one who puts out carefully worded statements and moves on.

 Education & Childcare